Date:

 Scott Travis

-After graduation "Painkiller." was a smash hit and brought the band a huge number of new fans.
-It is considered by most to be a gem of the Judas Priest catalog, and guitarist Glenn Tipton admitted that the solo from "Painkiller" is among his personal favorites.
+After graduation.
+"Painkiller." was a smash hit and brought the band a huge number of new fans.
+It is considered by most to be a jewel in the Judas Priest catalogue, and guitarist Glenn Tipton admitted that the solo from Painkiller is among his personal favourites.

 Rainbow - Stargazer (1976)